PuneetP16/magnificent-note/README.md

 ### 10. Loading & Alerts/Toasts

 - User is notified when the password or email is wrong.
-- Loader is displayed for each API call, add to cart, remove from cart, move to wishlist, and for the update in quantity
+- Loader is displayed for each API call, save, edit, change color, filter, archive, and delete note.

 ### 11. Responsiveness